 Basically, Sauron was like, “‘Cause while you were sitting around, waiting, doing nish, I was out, making moves.”
 It’s evident in the mark of Sauron that Galadriel found up in the ice wasteland, which was automatically dismissed for some reason, aka everyone wanted to go home to a nice and warm bed.
 And it was evident in the absolutely evil-looking sword that Theo (Tyroe Muhafidin) decided to hide instead of showing his mother because he knew there was something wrong with it.

 Even that black blood that the cow was giving off…that’s a sign of trying times around the corner.
 And yes, Arondir (Ismael Cruz Cordova) and Bronwyn didn’t ignore that sign and went to investigate.
 But everyone else in the village ignored it.
-And what kind of job were the elves doing that in the 70 years they were there they didn’t catch that the orcs were digging holes and making plans to fuck shit up when the time came.
+And what kind of job were the elves doing in the 70 years they were there they didn’t catch that the orcs were digging holes and making plans to fuck shit up when the time came.
 Sounds suspicious to me.

 The Ugly – The Haters Not Seeing the Beauty in This